-Leon is the Galar’s Champion of the Pokémon League, and he was introduced in Gen 8.
-Leon has always been referred to as “The Unbeatable Champion” because he, with his Charizard, had never lost a battle until Sword and Shield takes place, of course.
+Leon is the Galar region Champion of the Pokémon League, and he was introduced in Gen 8.
+Leon has always been referred to as “The Unbeatable Champion” because he, with his Charizard, had never lost a Pokemon battle until the player’s Pokemon journey in Pokemon Sword and Pokemon Shield takes place, of course.

-Leon’s motivation has always been to make Galar’s trainers the strongest ones in the Pokémon world, and that’s why he gets to be the chairman of the Pokémon League and created the Battle Tower (from the Rose Tower that Chairman Rose founded) after the Sword and Shield happenings.
+Galar Champion Leon has always been motivated to make Galar’s trainers the strongest ones in the Pokémon world, and that’s why he gets to be the chairman of the Pokémon League and created the Battle Tower (from the Rose Tower that Chairman Rose founded) after the Sword and Shield happenings.

 He likes to inspire other kids that took, like him, the adventure of the Gym Challenge.
-Leon did the Gym Challenge when he was only 10 years old, with his Charizard.
+Leon took on challenges when he was only 10 years old, with his Charizard.
 From that moment, he never lost a battle and won the Gym Challenge on his first attempt.
-Leon is a skillful trainer that has no mercy when talking about winning.

 Leon Summary of Appearances in Pokémon Versions and Media (Games, Anime, Movies)

-Leon is an important character in the games (unlike some other champions) because he helps the player throughout the adventure.
+Leon is an important character in the games (unlike some other champions) because he helps the player throughout the main story.
 In fact, The first-ever battle we can see is Leon vs. Raihan.
 Leon gives the player his starter and also teaches the player how to catch a wild Pokémon.

 After the player defeats Hop (Who is Leon’s little brother), Leon endorses a card to authorize both player and Hop to participate in the Gym Challenge.
 From this moment, the player now has the motivation to defeat Leon.

-In the end, Leon helps the player stop Eternatus, which was released by Chairman Rose to solve the energy crisis.
+In the end, The helps the player stop Eternatus, which was released by Chairman Rose to solve the energy crisis.

 In the anime, Leon appears in two different series: Pokémon Journeys: The Series and Pokémon: Twilight Wings.